-According to the Portuguese Público newspaper, the Portuguese consume about 13 sardines per seconds during the Festas de Lisboa – Lisbon Festivals in June.
+According to the Portuguese Público newspaper, the Portuguese consume about 13 sardines per second during the Festas de Lisboa – Lisbon Festivals in June.

-Walking around some of Lisbon’s old neighborhoods after the sun goes down, you will smell the fragrant blackened over charcoal sardines and barbecue all over the city.
+Walking around some of Lisbon’s old neighborhoods after the sun goes down, you will smell the fragrant, blackened over charcoal, sardines and barbecue all over the city.

 These salty sardines have no additional seasoning to bring out the charred taste.
 They’re served enveloped in small bun (Sardinha no Pão).

 Sardines are important because they are associated with the poor, and St. Anthony, being a Franciscan friar, had taken a vow of poverty.

-Another reason is because of a peculiar legend of St. Anthony who, after being ignored by actual people of Rimini, Italy during one of his sermons, decided to preach to the fish instead.
+Another reason is because of a peculiar legend of St. Anthony.
+After being ignored by actual people of Rimini, Italy during one of his sermons, he decided to preach to the fish instead.

 These cuts are typically prepared the same way as sardines – over an open fire and served on a bun.

 Lisbon Sardine Festival: Sangria and beer

 No party would be complete without alcohol and the Lisbon Sardine Festival is no different.

 And not just street vendors.
-Local residents open up their street-facing windows to do it too!
-Beer & sangria, all served in plastic cups!
+Local residents open up their street-facing windows to do it, too!

 The biggest block party in Lisbon

 Some areas are extremely packed and are very difficult to pass through, let alone dance in.